Thomas Rongen: Playing career

-Coach
+Coaching career

 Rongen began his coaching career as an assistant with the Pope John Paul II High School boys' team in 1984.
 On 27 June 1986, he was named as head coach.
 During his tenure coaching PJPII, he took the team to a 32–6–5 record and he was a two time Sun-Sentinel Coach of the Year.
 He resigned from his position on 16 May 1988.
 He also coached with the Plantation Eagles Soccer Club.
-This led to his selection as coach of the Florida U-23 soccer team which defeated the United States men's national soccer team with goals from Zen Luzniak and Henry Gutierrez in an 8 March 1987 scrimmage.
+This led to his selection as coach of the Florida U-23 soccer team which defeated the United States national team with goals from Zen Luzniak and Henry Gutierrez in an 8 March 1987 scrimmage.
 Rongen also served as an assistant with the Nova Southeastern University men's soccer team.
 In August 1988, he was hired to coach the South Plantation High School boys' team.

-On 8 February 2004 he replaced Wim Suurbier as head coach of the Strikers.
+On 8 February 1989, he replaced Wim Suurbier as head coach of the Strikers.
 He took the Strikers to the 1989 ASL title and then skippered the team to a victory over the San Diego Nomads in the national championship game.
 He was the 1990 APSL Coach of the Year.
 In August 1994, he resigned as head coach.
 In November 1990, he replaced Hal Henderson as head coach of Nova Southeastern University.
 He coached the team for five seasons, compiling a 50–35–8 record.